Nano-Hairstroke & Shading FAQ

 Week 4 – 6 come back for a touch up.
 Any small corrections can be made at this visit.

-3D- or even 6D- Microblading are just marketing term for Nano-Hairstroke or Microblading This is the effect of creating thinner and thicker hairstrokes to create a 3D effect.
+3D- or even 6D Eyebrows are just marketing term for Nano-Hairstroke or Microblading This is the effect of creating thinner and thicker hairstrokes to create a 3D effect.
 This is what I’ve been doing for a very long time – long before these terms were ever used.

-Unlike a traditional tattoo which mostly looks like painting on the skin, the microblading technique is natural feathering of hair-like strokes directly on the skin’s surface that creates natural-looking eyebrows.
-By also including Ombré or Shading of the background, it fills in the areas of the eyebrows that looked empty so that a full and complete look is accomplished.
+Unlike a traditional tattoo which mostly looks like painting on the skin, the Nano-Hairstroke technique is natural feathering of hair-like strokes directly on the skin’s surface that creates natural-looking eyebrows.

-Eyebrow Microblading does not leave a flat, dull and fake look that tattoos leave behind and is a MUCH SAFER treatment.
-The Microblading method can fill in sparse brows or create an entire brow, which makes it the perfect procedure for Men and Women.
+Nano-Hairstroke does not leave a flat, dull and fake look that tattoos leave behind and is a MUCH SAFER treatment.
+Nano-Hairstroke can fill in sparse brows or create an entire brow, which makes it the perfect procedure for Men and Women.

 What is a Gradient Eyebrow Tattoo or Ombré?

-Instead of creating hair strokes eyebrow like Microblading, this technique is natural shading a gradient effect from the beginning of the brow to the end starting from light and fading to dark.
+Instead of creating hair strokes, this technique creates a gradient effect from the beginning of the brow to the end starting from light and fading to dark.
 You'll find several photos of my clients on my website that prefer this look.

 Is it safe?